ModelSurge/sd-webui-comfyui/README.md

 ## Known issues
 - Models between ComfyUI and webui aren't shared (see https://github.com/ModelSurge/sd-webui-comfyui/issues/5)
-- Firefox is not supported at the moment (see https://github.com/ModelSurge/sd-webui-comfyui/issues/10)

 ## Contributing
 We welcome contributions from anyone who is interested in improving sd-webui-comfyui.
 If you would like to contribute, please follow these steps: